 The dawn of modern biotechnology started with two crucial technologies: genetic engineering and chemical engineering.

 The principle of genetic engineering is to modify the existing organisms by changing the genetic material in them.
-It mainly includes the recombinant DNA technology.
+It mainly includes recombinant DNA technology.

-Recombinant DNA technology is a technique which changes the phenotype of an organism (host) when a genetically altered vector is introduced and integrated into the genome of the organism.
+Recombinant DNA Technology is a technique which changes the phenotype of an organism (host) when a genetically altered vector is introduced and integrated into the genome of the organism.
 Inserting the desired gene into the genome of the host is not as easy as it sounds.
 It involves the selection of the desired gene for administration into the host followed by a selection of the perfect vector with which the gene has to be integrated and recombinant DNA formed.
 This recombinant DNA then has to be introduced into the host.
 And at last, it has to be maintained in the host and carried forward to the offsprings.